mdo992/bobsgame-fonts/README.md

 # bobsgame-fonts
 Ordinary Unicode fonts for use with [bob's game](https://github.com/bobsgame/bobsgame) and non-OpenType-savvy programs (e.g. Haansoft Hangul NEO or Word 2007).
 * My own version of **BobsGame** font with revised glyphs and support for more glyphs like vowels with umlauts.
-In Windows Vista and newer, the ttf font shows as ∑√≠ which is used by mathematic fonts.
 * **BobsGame Big** – Based on the font used in Mario & Luigi RPG games for the Nintendo DS.
 This font was created in 2012-12-20.
 * **BobsGame Mono** – A modified version of the OS/2 font “System VIO” with revised glyphs and support for more glyphs.
 The game author hosted this in the Bob Corporation website in December and removed it.
 * **BobsGame nD** – A modified version of the font in third/fourth generation Pokémon games with revised glyphs and support for more glyphs.
 The font will be used for nDworld.
 In Windows Vista and newer, the ttf font shows as あア亜 (Kanji letter not included in this font), which is used by Japanese fonts.